Tivon Pennicott

 As of September 2021 he has been a contributor to three Grammies, one with Esperanza Spalding and two with Gregory Porter.
 He is also the 2nd-place winner of the Thelonious Monk Institute of Jazz competition held in 2013.

 Since early 2016 he has been performing full-time with Gregory Porter, also as he continues his artist-in-residence at the Annual Charlie Parker Celebration in Kansas City, Missouri.

+In 2024 he released the album Roots to Branches on Dox Records.